harishkannarao/MySpringBoot/README.md

 * Git Client: Any latest version (Execute **_git --version_** in command line after installation)
 * Integrated Development Environment: Any version IntelliJ Idea or Eclipse

-### Pre-requisite to run the build
-Postgresql database should be setup and run in localhost:5432 Before running the build, execute the following two commands under **Docker Commands** heading in this readme file
-* Create PostgreSql Database Container
-* Start PostgreSql Database Container

 ### Running full build

     mvn clean install